manueljimenezs/manueljimenezs.github.io/_posts/2020-05-28-disk-encyption.md

 date: 2020-05-28 19:19:54 +01:00
 ---

-This guide will guide you through a basic Archlinux installation with full-disk encryption an the usage of the BTRFS filesystem for managing subvolumes and snapshots.
+This article will guide you through a basic Archlinux installation with full-disk encryption and the usage of the BTRFS filesystem for managing subvolumes and snapshots.

 The steps shown here are all available in the Arch Wiki, but I wanted to make an installation example from scratch until OS startup.